A Delicious Tomato Galette Finished with Wanderlust Sea Salt Blend

 Optional, but worth it.

-This fresh Basil Pesto adds a rich, herbaceous layer that plays beautifully with slow-roasted tomatoes and flaky crust.
-Spoon it beneath the galette or serve it alongside for dipping — it’s a small step that makes a cozy dish feel complete.
+A fresh Basil Pesto adds a rich, herbaceous layer that plays beautifully with slow-roasted tomatoes and flaky crust.
+Spoon it beneath the galette or serve it alongside for dipping — it’s a small step that makes a great dish feel even more memorable.

 Previous post